jkosik/gke-deployer/docs/argocd.md

 Additional notes:
 - LB for ArgoCD might not be ready immediately after infrastructure deployment.
 Check from JH using `kubectl -n argocd get svc argocd-server-internal-lb-l4`.
-- ArgoCD tunneled to your workstation can be access via browser as well as via `argcd login localhost:1234`.
+- ArgoCD tunneled to your workstation can be access via browser as well as via CLI: `argcd login localhost:1234`.

 #### 3. Exposing ArgoCD GUI to directly reachable network
 Update AgroCD Service and deploy appropriate Ingress according to [official howto](https://argoproj.github.io/argo-cd/getting_started/#3-access-the-argo-cd-api-server) and expose GUI outside the cluster.